kentcdodds/advanced-react-patterns-v2/README.md

 ## Following along with Frontend Masters?

 This project has been updated since the Frontend Masters recording was made.
-To be able to follow along, Please go to the [`frontend-masters` branch](https://github.com/kentcdodds/advanced-react-patterns-v2/blob/frontend-masters/README.md) instead.
+To be able to follow along, please go to the [`frontend-masters` branch](https://github.com/kentcdodds/advanced-react-patterns-v2/blob/frontend-masters/README.md) instead.